 5) Only negative slippages: Slippage is the difference between the price you placed a trade and the price it got executed.
 They are a common occurrence and can be positive or negative.
 If a broker gives you only negative slippage, that broker is not a true ECN.
 Why?

 It is because, for ECN brokers, the system of executing your trades is computerized.
 The networks are programmed to make sure your trades are not executed at a worst price than your entry price.
-Due to this, true ECN brokers rarely have negative slippage.
+Due to this, true ECN brokers do not have high percentages of negative slippage.
 This is a key point you should note.